screwdriver-cd/aws-consumer-scripts/README.md

 ## Prerequisite
 To start using Screwdriver on your AWS account, please reach out to the Screwdriver Cluster Admins and get the following details.

-- Get the list of MSK broker endpoints and the corresponding route53 zone name for Screwdriver account.
+- List of MSK broker endpoints and the corresponding route53 zone name for Screwdriver application.
-- Create Amazon Secret Manager Secret for KMS account credentials.
-KMS credentials will be provisioned by Screwdriver Cluster admin
+- AWS KMS credentials to connect to AWS KMS queue for your AWS account.
+Use it to create secret in Amazon Secret Manager.

 ## Instructions